BlackFuffey/cd-memo/README.md

 Enhanced cd that memorizes your working directory across sessions

 ## Functionality
-Any newly opened shell instance will be right where you left off
+Any newly opened shell instance will be right where you left off \
+Additionally you can `cd --` to go to the last cd in all shell sessions

 ## Install
 If you are using Arch Linux, an AUR package is available \